 When you are adding the knowledge base, take care when selecting the domain.
 You can't change the domain after adding the knowledge base.

 After you've added a knowledge base that is associated to a domain, configure the articles so that each is linked to the appropriate intent.

-After you've added your content and linked it to intents, train the knowledge base.
-Training involves:
+After you've added your content and linked it to intents, tune the knowledge base.
+Tuning involves:

 - Performing a search using a consumer utterance.